-Cup And Handle Trading – Now What Do You Do?
+Cup And Handle Trading Strategy – Now What?

 The cup forms as price hits up against resistance and the handle forms as price pulls back from that level.
 Now what do we do?

-We need a place to enter the market and we have rules we can now use to enable us to take advantage of this bullish pattern.
+We need a trading setup, a place to enter the market, and we have rules we can now use to enable us to take advantage of this bullish pattern.

 There is an aggressive entry and a more conservative trade entry that can be used.